patrickarmengol/cig/README.md

 # cig

-Generates an image of specified dimensions from a hex color code
+Generate an image of specified dimensions from a hex color code

 ## Installation